alexcraig777/pythy/Readme.md

-# Wrap SO
+# pythy

 ## Overview

-`wrapso` dynamically generates a Python interface for calling functions in a shared library using the interface exposed by a C header file.
+`pythy` dynamically generates a Python interface for calling functions in a shared library using the interface exposed by a C header file.

 ## Memory spaces